boutproject/BOUT-dev/manual/sphinx/user_docs/bout_options.rst

     plasma-density = 1e19
     value = `plasma-density` * 10

-The character ``:`` cannot be part of an option or section name, as it is always used to separate sections.
+The character ``:`` cannot be part of an option or section name, and cannot be escaped, as it is always used to separate sections.

 Command line options
 --------------------